 You can even book LL returns that overlap.

 Stacking Example in Hollywood Studios:

-- 9 am: we booked a Slinky Dog LL at 3:25 pm when the park opened.
+- 9 am: we booked a Slinky Dog LL for 3:25 pm right when the park opened.

 - 11 am: exactly 120 minutes later, we booked a Rock n Roll Roller Coaster LL for 3:50 pm.